10 Things to Do in Naples Italy | An Essential City Guide

 6) Visit the Maschio Angioino Castle

-A visit to Maschio Angioino, an ancient medieval castle is one of the unique things to do in Naples Italy.
-Also known as Castel Nuovo (New Castle), this breath-taking piece of history adds a splash of renaissance and culture to Piazza Municipio.
+A visit to Maschio Angioino, an ancient medieval castle, is one of the unique things to do in Naples Italy.
+Also known as Castel Nuovo (New Castle), this breathtaking piece of history adds a splash of renaissance and culture to Piazza Municipio.

 7) Visit Castel dell’Ovo – The castle on the Gulf of Naples